-MICA Ahmedabad holds the MICAT Exam twice in a year before releasing a shortlist of candidates for the Group Exercise and Personal Interview process.
-The first MICAT 2021 Exam (dubbed MICAT 1) will be held on 5th December while the second MICAT 2021 Exam (dubbed MICAT 2) will be held on 30th January.
-Candidates can attempt both MICAT Exams and the higher score will be considered for the cut-off.
+MICA Ahmedabad holds the MICAT Exam twice a year before releasing a shortlist of candidates for the Group Exercise and Personal Interview process.
+The first MICAT 2021 Exam (dubbed MICAT 1) was conducted on December 4, 2021and the results were declared on December 21, 2021.

-The PDGM-C focuses on developing strategic marketing professionals.
+The PDGM-C (Postgraduate diploma in Communication) focuses on developing strategic marketing professionals.
 MICA Ahmedabad is acknowledged to be one of the best colleges in the field of marketing and the PGDM-C focuses on grooming business leaders who focus on creative thinking, consumer-centricity, communication, and community outreach according to MICA's Program Summary of PGDM-C.

 MICAT is held specifically for MICA Ahmedabad's selection processes.
 This increases the difficulty level of the exam since the only candidates that appear are serious aspirants for MICA Ahmedabad.